 I think we can all agree that banners are pretty cool.
-Well, maybe not if you’re comparing them to really cool things like the music of Miles Davis or a Warren Miller snowboarding film.
+Well, maybe not if you’re comparing them to really cool things like the music of Miles Davis or a Warren Miller ski film.
 But from a marketing perspective banners are pretty cool: they’re inexpensive, eye-catching and portable.
 A small business owner’s dream come true.
 What’s better than a banner out in front of your business?
 A banner in the sky, of course.

 Small Planes, Big Banners